chibicode/boxgrid/README.md

 Copy `_starter-template` directory into `framework-examples`.
 Then rename the directory to match the name of the grid system. *NOTE: Do not use spaces in the directory name.*

-Also, you must rename starter-example.scss to match the folder name/CSS preprocessor you're using.
+Also, you must rename starter-template.scss to match the folder name/CSS preprocessor you're using.

 #### 3. Edit Metadata